gracewa/Gracies_Pizza/README.md

-Project Name
+Project Name:
 Gracie's Pizza

-Author Name
+Author Name:
 Grace Wanene

-Project Description
+Project Description:
 This is a web app for Gracie's Pizza that allows customers to pick their pizza size, crust and toppings.

-Live Demo
+Live Demo:
 https://gracewa.github.io/Gracies_Pizza/

-Setup and Installation Requirements clone this repository
+Setup and Installation Requirements:

+1. clone this repository

-open the HTML file using any web browser
+2. open the HTML file using any web browser

-Tech Used HTML
+Tech Used HTML:

-CSS

-JAVASCRIPT

-BOOTSTRAP
+1.CSS
+2.JAVASCRIPT
+3.BOOTSTRAP

-JQUERY
+4. JQUERY

 Contact Info: gracewanene@gmail.com